max-andr/provable-robustness-max-linear-regions/README.md

 ![](images/main_table.png)

-You can find all the models presented in this table in the folder `models`.
+You can find all the models presented in this table in the folder `models` (can be downloaded from [here](https://drive.google.com/drive/folders/1f_Qf1abFXZw1GgWxttO9tgek6M7_lYiZ)).
 The subfolders correspond to the training scheme (plain, adversarial training, Kolter and Wong, MMR, MMR with adversarial training):
 `plain`, `at`, `kw`, `mmr`, `mmr+at`.